adobe-apiplatform/user-sync.py/docs/user-manual/index.md

 ### Custom Attributes and Mappings

+It is possible to define custom mappings of directory attribute or other values to the fields used to define and update users: first name, last name, email address, user name, country, and group membership.
+Normally, standard attributes in the directory are used to obtain these values.
+You can define other attributes to be used and specify how field values should be computed.

-You must configure User Sync to recognize any non-standard mappings between your enterprise-directory user data and Adobe user data.
+To do this, you must configure User Sync to recognize any non-standard mappings between your enterprise directory user data and Adobe user data.
 Non-standard mappings include:

 - Values for user name, groups, country, or email that are in or